 Future Power - CWRU's energy program is underpinned by research in power systems.
 Strengths in controls, sensors, and electronics provide a core foundation for smart grid connectivity of energy and storage.

 Wind Energy - Wind energy emphasizes offshore deployment and is founded on wind and ice measurement, controls, power management, and grid interface expertise.
 Much of this work is supported by DOE awards and the State of Ohio.

-Oil and Gas - Research focuses on technologies that enhance safe extraction, transport and processing of shale gas and oil in Ohio.
+Oil and Gas - Research focuses on technologies that enhance safe extraction, transport, and processing of shale gas and oil in Ohio.
 Strengths are present in macromolecules, sensors, corrosion-resistant casings, cementitious materials, and modeling and simulation of hydro-fracking process and its impact on the subsurface.

 The role of CWRU in energy also touches economic development and education.
 Through research and investment, university spin-outs are poised to contribute to a new energy economy while working toward a clean and sustainable future.
 Students undertake key roles in the research and commercialization of the energy technologies contributing to worldwide impact.

 The Industrial Assessment Center (IAC) at Case Western Reserve University (CWRU), funded by the US Department of Energy, was established in 2019.
 The mission of the IAC is to improve energy efficiency, reduce wastes and enhance productivity at small and medium-sized manufacturing companies and water treatment plants in Northeast Ohio, part of the lower peninsulas of Michigan, and Western Pennsylvania.